limistah/limistah.dev/content/posts/node-taint-toleration-affinity.md

 Node Affinity expands on the idea of nodeSelector to have a robust configuration for the selection process.

-There are two types of `nodeAffinity`:
+There are three types of `nodeAffinity`:

 - `requiredDuringSchedulingIgnoredDuringExecution`: This configuration ensures that the affinity must match before a Pod can be scheduled to run on a node, but don't eject any Pod already running on the node without a matching label.
 - `preferredDuringSchedulingIgnoredDuringExecution`: This configuration checks if there is a node matching the affinity, if none, do random scheduling to any node, but don't eject any Pod already running on the node without a matching label.